ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 # Jupyter Line and Cell Magics, and IPython Syntax

-Jupyter Notebook magic commands provide shortcuts and functionality to the notebooks in addition to what can be done with standard Python code.
+Jupyter Notebook magic commands provide shortcuts and functionality to the notebooks in addition to what can be done with pure Python code.
 An exhaustive list of magic commands can be found in the [IPython docs](https://ipython.readthedocs.io/en/stable/interactive/magics.html).

 While all magic commands are available to users, we tend to use a relatively small selection of them in OpenSAR lab.